Pork fillet medallions served with a Camembert, cider and chive sauce, rich creamy and all in around 15 minutes, yes you read that right!

-Pork Tenderloin with Camembert Sauce.
+Pork Tenderloin Slices with a Mustard and Camembert Sauce

-When it comes to a quick cooking piece of meat pork tenderloin or fillet is a wonderful choice.
+When it comes to a quick-cooking piece of meat pork tenderloin or fillet is a wonderful choice.

 Both my bacon wrapped pork tenderloin and char siu pork tenderloin both take 15 minutes to roast.